tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 an error to the router.

 The peer is expected to be in the [`Connected`](#connected-peer) state.
-If so, the peer transitions to the [`Evict`](#evict-peer) state, which should lead the router to disconnect from the peer, and the next peer to evict routine is notified.
+If so, the peer transitions to the [`Evict`](#evict-peer) sub-state, which should lead the router to disconnect from the peer, and the next peer to evict routine is notified.

 ### Upgrading peer